On this page:

 Corequsites:

-6
+6 |

 In this course, patient management skills and clinical competency are applied during a hands-on clinical practicum where learners use their knowledge, skills, and attitudes to manage real-life situations under the guidance of a preceptor.
 Learners are expected to demonstrate professionalism, effective communication, and critical-thinking skills in all practice areas.
 Focus is also placed on reflective practice and continuous self-improvement.
+Pre-requisites:

 Corequsites:

-6
+6 |

-In this course, patient management skills and clinical competency are modelled during a hands-on clinical practicum where learners use their knowledge, skills, and attitudes to manage real-life situations to a competent level, under the guidance of a preceptor.
+In this course, patient management skills and clinical competency are modeled during a hands-on clinical practicum where learners use their knowledge, skills, and attitudes to manage real-life situations to a competent level, under the guidance of a preceptor.
 Learners are expected to demonstrate professionalism, effective communication, and critical-thinking skills in all practice areas.
 Focus is also placed on reflective practice and continuous self-improvement.
+Pre-requisites:

 Corequsites: